 npm install foois some different thing.

 npm owner ls foo.
-This will tell Joe the email address of the owner (Bob).
+This will tell Alice the email address of the owner (Yusuf).

-npm owner add joe footo add Joe as an owner of the
+add alice footo add Alice as an owner of the foo package.

 In almost every case so far, the parties involved have been able to reach an amicable resolution without any major intervention.
 Most people really do want to be reasonable, and are probably not even aware that they’re in your way.